advancedresearch/path_semantics/faq.md

 However, you can not expect this to be fully formalized, because it is impossible.
 Therefore, Path Semantics is not fully formalizable.

-### Are you a pseudomathematician?
+### Is AdvancedResearch an organization for pseudomathematicians?

 Pseudomathematics, or mathematical crankery, is a form of mathematics-like activity that aims at advancing a set of questionable beliefs that do not adhere to the framework of rigor or formal mathematical practice.
 Link to [Wikipedia article](https://en.wikipedia.org/wiki/Pseudomathematics)

-Some people who criticize me for this, usually in less nice words, often have the following lists of "merits":
+Some people who criticize AdvancedResearch for this, usually in less nice words, often have the following lists of "merits":

 - None or little Github activity
 - Never gained an even basic understanding of automated theorem provers of propositional logic
 - Lack basic knowledge about computational complexity theory

-Somehow, those people manage to sound like a mathematical authority on the topic.
-Over and over, the same people stalk every comment thread about Path Semantics.

-To those people I say: Get a life.
+- Have never used software produced by AdvancedResearch
+- Have never opened issued, visited forums or engaged meaningfully with AdvancedResearch

+AdvancedResearch does research, therefore most of the documentation is for internal use.

+Any claims in the past about pseudomathematics in the Path Semantics project, have been checked and there is no evidence so far beyond normal research activity.
+Criticism against the core science of Path Semantics in particular, has no merit.

+This does not mean that AdvancedResearch does not commit mistakes, which is normal.

+It is more likely, statistically, that some people on the Internet are just seeking to waste other people's time, than for some open organization that produces software to deliberately design it based on pseudomathematics.
+The software produced by AdvancedResearch is regularly reviewed for errors and any errors found are reported.